FAQ About the Race/Ethnicity Section of the Common Application

 “Hooked” applicants are students who fulfill a given university’s special institutional needs in one way or the other.
 Depending on the school, other types of hooked applicants may include first-generation students, recruited athletes, students with exceptional skill in a given area, and URM students.

 There are several reasons being an underrepresented minority student gives you an edge in the admissions process.
 Firstly, oftentimes URM students face systemic obstacles to academic and professional success that their peers do not, and admissions committees consider these obstacles in their evaluation of a student’s application.
-Additionally, colleges want diverse classes, comprised of of students who come from a variety of different backgrounds who can bring unique experiences to their institution.
+Additionally, colleges want diverse classes, comprised of students who come from a variety of different backgrounds who can bring unique experiences to their institutions.